suzigit/test-consensys/README.md

-Have you already buy&sell tokens?
+Have you already buy & sell tokens?
 What about buy&sell your wallet with all you have within?
 How can we do that in a TRUSTLESS way?
 This project  - Tradeable Wallet - is the solution to that.

 Why it is useful?